 Politics: The longer I live in a developed country (you’ll remember I spent my younger years in the decidedly skewed surrounds of living in a developing country as a comparatively privileged person), the clearer it becomes to me that civil liberties — particularly in relation to our newly emerging digital world — are the most important principles of social living, and therefore the most important parameters of society that need our unwavering commitment and vigilance.
 Other social parameters can, should and do shift (religion, marriage, economics, the politics of the day), but the bedrock principles should remain the same: the rule of law, the separation of powers, the separation of church and state, fairness and equality, the right to privacy, social justice.
 Yet governments and corporations habitually chip away at these rights and freedoms — small infringements here, large transgressions there — as a matter of conducting the business of power, and I believe strongly that it’s everyone’s duty to keep an eye on them.
 It shouldn’t — doesn’t — matter which end of the political spectrum you subscribe to.
 The means of speaking truth to power (big or small; habitual or once in a while; because we’re committed to a cause or just because we’re outraged) are at our ready disposal now — everyone owns a smartphone, many are on Twitter, Facebook or maintain a blog.
 I used to be a member of the Canadian Civil Liberties Association (CCLA) and would like to become one again, but the organization mysteriously doesn’t appear to have a membership category for “lay” people anymore (only lawyers).

 Welcome to my blog.

-My partner Jennifer is a gifted and experienced WordPress consultant and made most of the modifications you see here.
-If you’re looking to get your own WordPress site, you should really hire her – she’s awesome (don’t take my word for it; check out her testimonials on LinkedIn).
+I use WordPress to publish this site, with too many plugins to mention.
+The theme is a modified version of GeneratePress.
+My partner Jennifer is a gifted and experienced WordPress consultant and made the modifications you see here.
+If you’re looking to get your own WordPress site, you should consider hiring her.
 This is her company: